The Monk (2011 film): Differences between the book and the film

+Production

+The film was announced in February 2010, with shooting scheduled for 12 weeks in April 2010.
+The film released in France on July 13 2011, and in the UK on April 27 2012.

 Reception

 Review aggregation website Rotten Tomatoes gives it a 63% approval rating, based on 35 reviews, with an average score of 5.8/10.
 Its consensus reads, "Visually sharp but only occasionally gripping, The Monk is still watchable thanks in part to Vincent Cassel's charismatic performance."
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 56, based on 12 reviews, indicating "mixed or average reviews".

 Screen Daily praised the leading man, "Cassel exudes otherworldly gravitas and his singular looks are perfect for the role."
 The review continued to note that "Moll uses quaint touches like iris in/iris out and, via painterly photography, makes the most of the contrast between the cool inner sanctum and the sun-baked landscape."
 Although the reviewer felt that "three quarters of the film are delectably creepy", the finale only "peters out".